mastermeric/BestMedicalCalculator/README.md

 ## Getting Started

 A helper tool medikal professionals or others for daily usage.

-- All measurements done by sex/ethnic origins.
+NOTE:All measurements done by sex/ethnic origins.

+Some of existing calcualtions :
-- BMI calculation
+- BMI.
-- Average Life expectancey calculations.
+- Average Life expectancey.
+- Body Fat Percentage.
+- Birthday prediction.
+- Pregnancy prediction.